LAST EDITED ON Jul-27-18 AT 10:42 PM (EDT)

 engrossed in a telephone conversation - Given the sort of lifeform Miku is, it's likely that isn't really a telephone, just a visual macro providing an outward indication that she's having a VOIP conversation with someone.

-the fastest around - The historical Shimakaze was not quite the fastest warship in the world—the French Navy had a class of large destroyers, Le Fantasque and her sisters, that were faster (before they were remodeled into more heavily armed, but slower, light cruisers by American shipyards during the war).
-Since the French were not significantly involved in the Pacific War, however, she was the fastest ship she could ever expect to encounter, and that fact shapes her current incarnation's worldview.
+the fastest around - The historical Shimakaze was not quite the fastest warship in the world in World War II—the French Navy had a class of large destroyers, Le Fantasque and her sisters, that were faster (before they were remodeled into more heavily armed, but slower, light cruisers by American shipyards during the war).
+Since the French were not significantly involved in the Pacific War, however, she could never expect to encounter a faster ship in her sphere of operations, and that fact shapes her current incarnation's worldview.

 I refuse to believe that Yui uses the word 'therapeutic' - Nodoka's right, what she actually said was that it's good for you.